 Bedse Caves are one of the three important Buddhist caves located in the Maval taluka, Pune District, Maharashtra.
 Bedse Caves are ancient Buddhist heritage but is one of the lesser-known of the three and not too frequently visited by tourists.
 That means Bedse Caves in Pune will allow you to spend some time all alone by yourself amidst the century-old Buddhist viharas, stupas, and sculptures and can still feel those ancient times standing under the roof.

-With a history that can be traced back up to 1st century B.C. and inside Bedse Caves you will actually find two caves – the larger one is known as the Chaitya or the prayer hall and has a large Stupa while the other cave is the Vihara or the monastery.
+With a history that can be traced back up to 1st century B.C. and inside Bedse Caves, you will actually find two caves – the larger one is known as the Chaitya or the prayer hall and has a large Stupa while the other cave is the Vihara or the monastery.
 There are wonderful carvings on the walls of both of the caves.

-Many of the structures inside me still retain their almost original condition and if you are a student of ancient Indian history or interested in it you should not be missing the stupa located just outside the main cave.
+Many of the structures inside the Bedse Caves still retain their almost original condition and if you are a student of ancient Indian history or interested in it you should not be missing the stupa located just outside the main cave.

 Best Time to Visit Bedse Caves

-Bedse Caves also located close to the four famous forts – Lohagad, Visapur, Tung and Tikona adjoining the Pawana Dam and is a site of immense historical importance and stunning natural beauty that you will certainly like to visit again.
+Bedse Caves is also located close to the four famous forts – Lohagad, Visapur, Tung, and Tikona adjoining the Pawana Dam and is a site of immense historical importance and stunning natural beauty that you will certainly like to visit again.